Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Yang Pơtao Apui rain-praying ceremony is considered a typical ritual in the beliefs related to the gods of the Jrai people in the Southeast region of the province.
 In any worshiping ritual related to the gods, there is a part of the worship, which is the prayers, praises, commitments, and promises of people to the gods.
 In our opinion, this is a type of contract, a conditional exchange contract between two parties.

-All the rituals performed, the offerings, and the gifts presented during the ceremony are aimed at the ultimate goal of pleasing the gods so that they will be willing to fulfill the terms that people desire.
+All the rituals performed, offerings and gifts given during the ceremony are aimed at the ultimate goal of pleasing the gods so that they will be willing to fulfill the terms that people desire.

 In particular, the prayer plays a particularly important role, because it is like a signed proof between the two parties.
-Although the Jrai prayers are not written, they are read out clearly for both parties to hear and there are witnesses who are some assistants and villagers.
+Although the Jrai prayers are not written, they are read out clearly for both parties to hear and have witnesses who are some assistants and villagers.

 ong-siu-pho-bia-phai-thuc-hien-nghi-le-cung-voi-su-ho-tro-cua-ong-rah-lan-hieo-anh-vu-chi-3380.jpg